snotskie/ttrpg/site/src/playing.md

     - **Mythic:** Provides narrative fame or infamy in addition to a "protect yourself for $+dc4$" effect.
 Typically requires a Maximum outcome
     - **Reality-Breaking Artifact:** Drives narrative arc in addition to providing a "protect yourself for $+2dc4$" effect.
 Typically not possible

-    Finally, if you use the approach of requiring multiple Checks to resolve the long action, consider adding flaws or limitations to the created item if any of the failed Checks fail by a large amount.
+    If you use the approach of requiring multiple Checks to resolve the long action, consider adding flaws or limitations to the created item if any of the failed Checks fail by a large amount.

     If you instead require only a single, harder Check, then consider allowing success if the player hits the base target, but only avoids flaws and limitations if they hit the harder target.

 ### Spark Stat Checks